Maghnie/docs/engineers/analytics.md

 #### Recommendation

 Recommendations is a list of 0 \(for sufficient operational performance\) to n measurements on how to correct the reason for the detected symptom for suboptimal operation.
-Either by providing recommendations on how to correct the source of the symptom itself or on how to narrow down its cause.
+Either by providing recommendations on how to correct the source of the symptom itself or on how to narrow down its causes.

 #### KPIs and timeseries

 KPIs and timeseries offer insights and transparency.
-They enable reporting and manual investigation of the operational behavior the component or system analyzed.
+They enable reporting and manual investigation of the operational behavior of the component or system analyzed.
 KPIs and timeseries are highly individual for each function and are explained in the respective specification of each analysis function in _Results_.

 ### Components